 PLEASE DOWNLOAD PDF DOCUMENT BELOW FOR MORE INFORMATION ON THIS SUBJECT

 Head of Department; Miss G. New

-‘Psychology incorporates science in studying the human mind and behavior.
-We take an analytical view of different theoretical explanations; debating the pros and cons of Psychologists such as Freud.
-Within Psychology we encourage the students to question and explore different social phenomena's through the use of experiments and other methods, for example students get the opportunity to take part in different Psychological experiments on memory and conformity'
+‘Psychology takes a scientific approach to the study of the human behaviour.
+Students will develop an analytical view of different theoretical explanations for behaviour and debate their relative merits and disadvantages.
+Within Psychology we encourage students to question and explore different behavioural phenomena through the use of experiments and other research methods.
+For example, students have the opportunity to take part in different experiments on memory.'

 psychology department news

 Fifteen, year 13 Psychology students attended The Goldsmiths Careers in Psychology AS/A-Level Conference on Friday, 22nd September.
 Where they had a chance to listen and participate in a number of exciting talks from leading specialists in the field of Psychology.
 Students particularly enjoyed the talk on Clinical Psychology about how patients are screened for mental health issues and the types of therapeutic treatments on offer.
 Dr Gustav Kuhn gave an extremely useful workshop on how to write a successful UCAS personal statement, as he is one of the Goldsmiths University admission tutors.
 Students said they found the whole day enlightening and got them thinking about future career opportunities.